getreu/tp-note/README.md

        cargo install tp-note
        sudo cp ~/.cargo/bin/tp-note /usr/local/bin

-   It it works for you you are done.
+   If it works for you, you are done.
 Otherwise continue the next step.

 2. Download [tp-note](#tp-note):